-Who doesn’t love a cracking crime story, full of twists?
+Who doesn’t love a tense thriller with unpredictable twists?
 I’m A.A.
 Abbott – known to friends as Helen – and I believe a good read is one of life’s greatest pleasures.
-As well as writing crime thrillers, I read lots of them, and you’ll find them reviewed in my blog.
+As well as writing thrillers, I read lots of them, and you’ll find them reviewed in my blog.

 Love losing yourself in a book?

 Research is vital when I’m writing about something I don’t know.
-The Grass Trail features an obsessive killer desperate to escape from prison.
-Luckily, although I’ve never been jailed (that would be taking research too far!), I had help with the book from a family friend who is a prison officer.
-I also saw a TV film about HMP Belmarsh and read autobiographies by prisoners who had served time there, including three former MPs.
-Researching vodka manufacture was more fun, involving a trip to the Chase distillery in the deepest Herefordshire countryside.
+I’ve had help from clubbers, police detectives, forensic specialists, prison officers, abuse survivors and DJs, among others.
+Researching vodka manufacture was also fun, involving a trip to the Chase distillery in the deepest Herefordshire countryside.
 Both their vodka, and the distillery tour, are highly recommended!

 Of course, it’s not just about getting facts right – you deserve to read crime thrillers that are well-written and exciting.
 So that mine really hit the spot, twenty readers and a professional editor help me perfect each book before it’s released.